HomePolitics and Current AffairsWhat is at Stake for India in Sheikh Hasina’s Ouster?

 In Sheikh Hasina’s ouster, India just lost its best friend in Asia.
 Bangladesh under Hasina had been a trusted strategic and economic neighbour since she came to power in 2009.

-Ousted of Bangladesh, Sheikh Hasina has landed at an Air Force base on the outskirts of .
+Ousted Prime Minister of , Sheikh Hasina has landed at an Indian Air Force base on the outskirts of New Delhi.
 Facing an unprecedented chaotic situation, she resigned after ruling Bangladesh continuously since 2009.
 In the wake of massive national protests triggered by the controversial reservation policy for descendants of 1971 war veterans, She had to fled in an army chopper.
 The reservation policy faced fierce opposition from students and other segments of society, leading to widespread unrest and violent crackdowns by security forces.
 The mishandling of these protests, coupled with growing discontent over unemployment and economic struggles, has culminated in Hasina's ouster, marking a significant geopolitical shift in Indian subcontinent.

 India's Closest Ally Departs